librarydatacarpentry/librarydatacarpentry.github.io/gettingstarted.md

 title: Getting Started
 permalink: /gettingstarted/
 ---
-Places are limited, so please discuss your interest with colleagues before registering.
-A restricted number of nominations will be accepted from each institution.
+Places are limited to 35, so please discuss your interest with colleagues before registering.
+As a [LATN](https://www.atn.edu.au/) initiative, 14 of the 35 places have been reserved for LATN Libraries.
+Beyond that number, [CAUL](http://www.caul.edu.au/) Libraries will be allowed to nominate one person per Library (agreed by their University Librarian) on a first come, first served basis.
 Registrations can be sent to [barbara{dot}parnaby{at}curtin{dot}edu{dot}au](mailto:barbara.parnaby@curtin.edu.au)

 # What to bring